top of page

 Understanding Measles

-Symptoms of measles include high fever (may spike higher than 104 degrees F), cough, runny nose, red and watery eyes, and rash.
-The rash doesn't develop until 3-5 days after symptoms start.
-The rash which is large flat spots and small raised brumps typically first appear on the face and behind the ears then progresses to include the chest and back then finally the arms and legs.
-Koplik spots (tiny white spots inside the mouth) can appear 2 to 3 days after symptoms begin.
-Complications of measles include hospitalization, pneumonia, hearing loss, brain swelling (encephalitis) and even death.
-Measles can also cause subacute sclerosing panencephalitis to develop 7-10 years after recovery from measles, especially in children who were younger than 2 years old when they had measles.
-Early symptoms of subacute sclerosing panencephalitis may include behavioral changes, forgetfulness, poor school performance, and myoclonic jerks.
-Later symptoms include seizures, blindness and coma.
+Symptoms of measles include high fever (which may spike higher than 104 degrees F), cough, runny nose, red and watery eyes, and rash.
+The rash typically develops 3-5 days after symptoms start.
+It begins as large flat spots and small raised bumps, first appearing on the face and behind the ears.
+It then progresses to include the chest, back, arms, and legs.
+Koplik spots, which are tiny white spots inside the mouth, can appear 2 to 3 days after symptoms begin.

 The Vaccine: MMR

 When the MMR vaccine first became available, there were slightly above 500,000 confirmed cases of measles in the US yearly.
 Among those cases, approximately 400-500 died; 48,000 were hospitalized, and 1,000 developed encephalitis.
-After the introduction of the vaccine, rates of measles dropped dramatically - between 1965 and 1968, the number of cases of measles dropped by more than 95%.
+After the introduction of the vaccine, rates of measles dropped dramatically.
+Between 1965 and 1968, the number of cases of measles dropped by more than 95%.

 Importance of Vaccination